Isa TK+: History

 The season, written by Julio César Mámol Junior, Gino Berríos and Daniel Gonzalez, was produced in Colombia.
 "Isa TK+ is the evolution of Isa TKM, and we are happy to bring this production together with Nickelodeon to various countries in Latin America," said Sony Pictures Television vice president of development programs and production Marlon Quintero.
 It featured María Gabriela de Faría, Reinaldo Zavarce, Willy Martin, and Micaela Castelotti.
 Milena Torres guest-starred, and Carolina Gaitán and Ricardo Abarca were newcomers.

+When speaking of the second season renewal, Tatiana Rodriguez, Latin America vice president of programming and creative strategy had this to say:

-"After the incredible success and acceptance of Isa TKM in Latin America and United States, [it] was a natural decision for us to proceed with one of the most beloved stories of the channel," said Latin America vice president of programming and creative strategy Tatiana Rodriguez.
-"For Nickelodeon our viewers are most important, and that's a reason for [our] commitment to quality programming.
+"After the incredible success and acceptance of Isa TKM in Latin America and United States, [it] was a natural decision for us to proceed with one of the most beloved stories of the channel.
+For Nickelodeon our viewers are most important, and that's a reason for [our] commitment to quality programming.
 We are confident that [it] captivates not only for its plot but also for the great production work."
-A third season and a film were suggested.